derekburgess/jaws/README.md

 Run `neonet` to gather intel on IP Addresses using: `ipinfo.io`

-`neonet --interface "captures"`
+`neonet --database "captures"`

 Run `neotransform` with `--api` and either `openai` or `starcoder`(default) to transform packets into embeddings.

-`neotransform --api "openai" --interface "captures"`
+`neotransform --api "openai" --database "captures"`

 Run `neojawsx` to process embeddings and display cluster plots.

-`neojawsx --interface "captures"`
+`neojawsx --database "captures"`

 ### Script descriptions